jvillu/PersonalProfile/_posts/building-blog-with-astro.md

 ---

-*This entire blog is open source and available on GitHub.
+*This entire blog is open source and available on GitHub at [https://github.com/jvillu/PersonalProfile](https://github.com/jvillu/PersonalProfile).
 Feel free to fork it, modify it, or just poke around to see how everything works together.*